MooseandSquvirrel/blog_1_selenium_form/README.md

 ### Prerequisites

 * Follow the Blog!
-All of this goes into much more thorough detail.
+Which again goes into much more thorough detail.
 * Otherwise, you need to at the very least make sure to pip install these two packages:
   ```sh
   pip install selenium